-The upper part of the glen has excellent walks through the forest and down alongside the river as it flows over several waterfalls.
+The upper part of the glen has excellent forest walks which follow the river past several several waterfalls.
 Beside the main road near Kilmore is the impressive 'Mare's Tail' waterfall which drops hundreds of feet down the glen side.
-During heavy rainfall period a series of other waterfalls flow over the cliff edge along the length glen.
+During heavy rainfall a series of other waterfalls flow over the cliff edge along the length glen.

 The mines failed a few years later despite several attempt to rejuvenate it.
 The railway line from Ballymena stopped at Cargan, then in 1876, an extension was opened to Retreat.
 Initially, it was for the shipping of ore.
 However, as the industry declined, a passenger and goods service began, Parkmore Station became the main passenger terminus on the line.
 The railway operated from 1876 until 1932 when it finally closed.
 The Old Station and Water Tower can still be seen today standing amongst the undergrowth at Parkmore.

 The Forest Park at the top of the Glen contains excellent walks through a variety of landscapes, paths wind along mountain side and down through deep gorges carrying the river Acre and Inver over several waterfalls.
 A viewing point bridges one gorge in front of the largest waterfall, Eas na Lárach (Mare’s/Larch Waterfall).
 This gorge is designated as an ‘Area of Special Scientific Interest’ (ASSI) due to its unique biodiversity.
 The other notable waterfall is Eas na gCrub (Fall of the Hooves) is close to the lower access road and a short walk from the car park.